-Using Durable Objects · Cloudflare Workers docs
+Using Durable Objects

 Debugging

-wrangler tail to troubleshoot your Durable Object script.
+wrangler tail are both available to help you debug your Durable Objects.

+wrangler dev command opens up a tunnel from your local development environment to Cloudflare’s network edge, letting you test your Durable Objects code in the Workers environment as you write it.

-wrangler tail displays a live feed of console and exception logs for each request your Worker receives.
+wrangler tail displays a live feed of console and exception logs for each request served by your script, including both normal Worker requests and Durable Object requests.
 After doing a

 wrangler publish, you can use